vashisth100/vashisth100/README.md

 </td>
 <td width="50%">

-### 🔐 Datalake FaceAuth 3.0
+### 🔐 MeetAI
-Offline facial recognition system built for edge devices with on-device inference.
+A Live one to one AI-powered teacher for doubt solving.

 `React Native` `MobileFaceNet TFLite` `MediaPipe` `AWS Lambda`